 Through your efforts, we continue to be the safety net.
 We continue to be the ‘village it takes to raise a child’.

-TO BECOME A VOLUNTEER TUTOR, complete an application form
+TO BECOME A VOLUNTEER TUTOR, Please complete and submit an application form.

 and email it to firstname.lastname@example.org